jvoss/puppet-module-nfsen/README.md

 # puppet-module-nfsen

-  A puppet module installs/configures/manages nfsen.
+  A puppet module that installs/configures/manages nfsen.

 ## Parameters